Buildings can inspire future generations and serve as place-based monuments to movements.

 The Herman-Halfen House - 2132 14th St.

-From 2004 until 2019, the Herman-Halfen house was used as the "Pridehouse" by Out Boulder County (originally known as Boulder Pride), a local non-profit that works to educate, advocate and provide services for LGBTQ+ communities.
-The house was notable for its pride colored façade and rainbow gable.
+From 2004 until 2019, the Herman-Halfen house was used as the "Pridehouse" by Rocky Mountain Equality (originally known as Boulder Pride, and more recently as Out Boulder County), a Colorado non-profit that works to educate, advocate and provide services for LGBTQ+ communities.
+The house was identified by its pride colored façade and rainbow gable.
 After becoming a state tax-exempt organization in 1998, Boulder Pride received a grant to secure a community center and offer services to the LGBTQ+ community of Boulder County.
-The Community Center, now known as “Pridehouse,” opened its doors officially in 2004 and began offering programming to LGBTQ+ people in Boulder County.
+The Community Center, known as the “Pridehouse,” opened its doors officially in 2004 and began offering programming to LGBTQ+ people and allies.

 From 1900 until 1940, Louis and Bessie Herman lived at 2132 14th St. John and Mae Halfen lived here from 1945 until 1975 when they sold the building to the First Methodist Church.